 Students are required to complete 24 UOC of the following courses:

 |Elective Courses||Semester 1 - 2021||Semester 2 - 2021|

 |People and Systems||Distance Mode||Not Offered|

-|Cross Cultural Management||Not Offered||Not Offered|
+|Cross Cultural Management||Not Offered||Distance Mode|

 |Strategic Communication||Not Offered||Not Offered|

-|Australian Defence Policy||Not Offered||Distance Mode|
+|Australian Defence Policy: Concepts and Challenges||Not Offered||Distance Mode|

-|Global Justice and World Politics||Not Offered||Distance Mode|
+|Global Justice and World Politics||Not Offered||Not Offered|

 |Cyber-Security and World Politics||Not Offered||Distance Mode|